DeuxHuitHuit/page_lhandles/README.markdown

 ## Usage

-0. Make sure that Language Redirect extension is Enabled.
+1. Make sure that Language Redirect extension is Enabled.
 Fill some language codes under System -> Preferences.
-1. Go to Blueprints -> Pages.
+2. Go to Blueprints -> Pages.
 Create a new page or edit an existing one.
-2. Fill the available localisation fields.
+3. Fill the available localisation fields.
 Every Localised URL Handle filled will become accessible from the browser.
 The empty ones will redirect to 404 (Page Not Found).
-3. Add the "Page LHandles" DataSource to your page.
+4. Add the "Page LHandles" DataSource to your page.

+Eg:

+For a Page with Title "The Company" and

+- URL Handle = "the-company"
+- RO Handle = "companie"
+- EN Handle = "company"
+- FR Handle = "entreprise"

+all these 3 URLs will request "The Comapany" Page:

+- www.mydomain.com/ro/companie
+- www.mydomain.com/en/company
+- www.mydomain.com/fr/enterprise

 ### Attention

-Localised Page Handles has not yet been used in a production environment. (use at your own risk!)
+Localised Page Handles has not **yet** been used in a production environment. (use at your own risk!)